croz-ltd/nrich/README.md

 - nrich-webmvc

-  Provides additional functionality built on top of Spring MVC framework.
+  Provides additional functionality built on top of Spring Web MVC framework.
 Main purpose is handling exceptions through `NotificationErrorHandlingRestControllerAdvice` that handles exceptions by logging them and sending notifications to client with exception descriptions.
   Also add additional classes handle binding (i.e. transforming empty string to null), locale resolving etc.